 More Dog Breeds and Further Research

-You may wish to research many different dog breeds to find the right one.
+One of these might be a great choice for you, or you may wish to research many different dog breeds to find the right one.